Dialectical Behavioral Therapy

 - Acceptance of reality

 Whether people are working in individual sessions or in skills-based sessions, they’re attempting to accept their thoughts and feelings as present, understandable, acceptable, and ignorable.
-It’s this component that sets DBT apart from other treatment approaches.
+It’s this component that sets Dialectical Behavioral Therapy apart from other treatment approaches.

 In traditional therapy sessions, people are encouraged to identify “bad” thoughts and feelings, and eliminate them from their mental repertoire.
 But for some people, the idea of bad thoughts can feel like a judgment, as though their own minds are bad and their opinions are invalid.
 People like this may close down in therapy sessions, as they may feel judged and shunned.
 They may not get any benefit from therapy as a result.